 These cheesy chicken fritters were a win in our house.
 Add them to your dinner rotation this week!

-I’d like to assume the recipes are all as delicious as they look, but in my heart I know some of those sheet pan dinners, the ones where you throw everything on a pan and roast for 30-45 minutes, can’t be … especially with chicken breasts (can you say: DRY).
+I’d like to assume the recipes are all as delicious as they look, but in my heart I know some of those sheet pan dinners, the ones where you throw everything on a pan and roast for thirty to forty-five minutes, can’t be that yummy … especially with chicken breasts (can you say: DRY).